MakersPlace/ai_or_not/README.md

 # Datasets
-Below are the datasets used for traiing and evaluating the model.
-Datasets are chosen solve the problem of identifying Low effort AI generated Crypto Art.
+Below are the datasets used for training and evaluating the model.
+Datasets are chosen to solve the problem of identifying Low effort AI generated Crypto Art.
 Approxmately 1.35 Million images are used for trianing, 350K for Validation and 500K Images are used for testing.
 For more details refer [Training Report](https://wandb.ai/makersplace/open-model/reports/AI-Generated-Image-Detection-Model-Report--VmlldzoxMDkyMzYzNA?accessToken=lu9435jahbicmqtnsrnfs76ctuxzb2p3ik7xi2tgk7i7k8sn02zv60hdnqbnq145)

 <table>